DanielWGross/bookish-octo-guide/README.md

 # bookish-octo-guide

-Add some text in here

-# How do we make a React app
+- ✅ How do we make a React app

-# How do we make an Express server
+- ✅ How do we make an Express server

-# How do we connect these two things
+- ✅ How do we connect these two things

-- Apollo Server setup
+- ✅ Apollo Server setup
-- Basic typedefs & resolvers
+- ✅ Basic typedefs & resolvers
+- ✅ How do we deploy our app to Heroku

+# How do we add a Database

+# How do we get our Database deployed w/ Heroku

 # How do we add GraphQL w/ Apollo on both sides